RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

     ![Upload files to blob](assets/7-upload-files-to-blob.png)

+## 🧪Lab 7.2: BYOD from AI Search to your agent

+1. An active Azure subscription with resources created in Lab 7.1

+In this lab, you use Azure AI Foundry and Azure AI Search to bring your own data from Azure to enhance the knowledge of a Copilot Studio agent.

-### 7.1.6 Create the AI Search service
+### 7.2.1 Create the AI Search service

-Now you need to create an Azure AI Search service to provide the "data" part of BYOD.
+The first thing to do is to create an Azure AI Search service to provide the "data" part of BYOD.

 1. On the Azure portal home page, select `AI Search` under **Azure services**